The Momentum Formula: Stop the Revenue Leaks Stalling $10K–$20K Operators at $12K

 Defense 2: Batch Your Chaos

-A course creator checked email 30+ times daily.
-Every check: context switch.
-Every context switch: 15 minutes to refocus.
-7.5 hours weekly lost to email interruption.
+A course creator checked email more than 30 times a day.
+Every check caused a context switch, and every context switch cost about 15 minutes to refocus, adding up to 7.5 hours a week lost to email interruptions.

-How to batch: Pick two time slots daily for email, Slack, and social media.
-Close them outside those slots.
-Every interruption you prevent saves 15 minutes of refocus time.
+Every interruption you prevent saves about 15 minutes of refocus time.

 Defense 3: Say No to Side Quests

-A consultant was invited to 3 podcast interviews, 2 guest posts, 1 speaking gig, 4 networking events in one month.
-All felt like “opportunities.”
+A consultant was invited to 3 podcast interviews, 2 guest posts, 1 speaking gig, and 4 networking events in a single month.
+All of them felt like “opportunities,” so he said yes to every one.

 Every Friday, run this 5-minute audit: